-With more than 60 years experience in financing the International Bank for Reconstruction and Development (IBRD) and investing its reserves and pension fund, the World Bank Treasury has developed substantial expertise in asset and liability management.
+With more than 60 years of experience in financing the International Bank for Reconstruction and Development (IBRD) and investing its reserves and pension fund, the World Bank Treasury has developed substantial expertise in asset and liability management.
 During this time, it has achieved a global reputation as a prudent and innovative borrower, investor and risk manager.
 Treasury also develops innovative lending products to meet World Bank clients' requests for customized financing - loans, derivatives, market hedges and other instruments - for their developmental programs.

-From the international capital markets, Treasury currently borrows around US$25 to US$35 billion annually in about 20 currencies.
+From the international capital markets, Treasury currently borrows around US$35 to US$45 billion annually in about 20 currencies.
 It has offered World Bank bonds and notes in over 50 different currencies and opened up new markets for international investors through its issuance in emerging market currencies.
 Treasury is an extensive user of interest rate and currency swaps for hedging purposes, with about US$30 billion in annual volume and a swap book totaling around US$250 billion.

 Treasury also develops innovative products to meet World Bank clients' requests for customized financing and risk management - loans, contingent financing, guarantees, hedging products, and catastrophe risk financing - for development programs.
 Treasury's financial practitioners work directly with clients to structure and deliver custom financial solutions to meet development program and debt management objectives.